Skip to main content

 (C) Reporting to an outside agency

-Persons who believe that they have been subject to sexual misconduct may also file a complaint with the local law enforcement agency, the Ohio civil rights commission, the U.S. equal employment opportunity commission, or the U.S. department of educations office for civil rights.
-Information and assistance regarding filing charges with any of the agencies may be obtained from the agency directly or from the colleges Title IX coordinator.
+Persons who believe that they have been subjected to sexual misconduct may also file a complaint with the local law enforcement agency, if criminal justice action is desired, the Ohio civil rights commission, the U.S. equal employment opportunity commission, or the U.S. department of education's office for civil rights.
+Information and assistance regarding filing charges with any of the agencies may be obtained from the agency directly or from the college's Title IX coordinator.

 (E) Retaliation